Constitutive Manifold Neural Networks: Conclusions

 This work investigates three neural network architectures for physics-based problems involving uncertain symmetric positive-definite tensors.
 The proposed methods differ in how they preserve the relationship between samples in the input space while mapping from the tensor manifold to the Euclidean space in which neural networks operate.
 These architectures are employed to approximate the function defined in \refEQ{\ref{eq:stochastic_heat_pde}}, where the stochastic tensor model is specified by \refEQ{\ref{eq:random_both}}.
 In the case study, MLP, SPDNet, and CMNN are evaluated for their ability to approximate this function under scaling, orientation, and combined uncertainties.
 Both the newly formulated CMNN and the SPDNet, which is introduced here in the context of physics-based problems, outperform the MLP in terms of training stability and accuracy, as demonstrated in the previous section.
 These results highlight the potential of CMNN and SPDNet in effectively handling SPD material properties for function approximation tasks, making them promising candidates for uncertainty-aware machine learning in physics-based applications.

-The case study focuses on a relatively simple physical problem with predominantly linear behaviour.
+The heat transfer case study focuses on a relatively simple physical problem with predominantly linear behaviour.
 In more complex scenarios involving nonlinear physics, such as multi-physics interactions or heterogeneous materials, the advantages of architectures like SPDNet and CMNN could become even more pronounced.
 These methods may offer greater robustness in capturing intricate dependencies that standard MLPs struggle to describe effectively.
-Additionally, the observed differences between SPDNet and CMNN are relatively minor in this study, with the CMNN edging out on in uncertainty propagations performance for orientation uncertainty, possibly due to the matrix logarithm used for the eigenvectors.
+Additionally, the observed differences between SPDNet and CMNN are relatively minor in this study, with the CMNN performing slightly better on uncertainty propagation for orientation uncertainty, possibly due to the matrix logarithm used for the eigenvectors.

 While neural networks offer scalability and efficiency, they also face inherent challenges such as limited interpretability, sensitivity to hyperparameter choices, and occasional instability, as seen for the MLP network.
-These limitations highlight the continued importance of numerical solvers for solving physics-based problems, as the approximation of the function can only be as good as the underlying data from which it originates.
+These limitations highlight the continued importance of numerical solvers for solving physics problems, as the approximation of the function can only be as good as the underlying data from which it originates.

 This work demonstrates that embedding geometric representations of SPD tensors into neural networks leads to more accurate and robust uncertainty quantification.
 By extending beyond traditional Euclidean mappings, this framework contributes to more robust surrogate modelling of stochastic materials and offers new opportunities for computational material science.